DimitrisTsel/Information-Diffusion-in-Social-Networks/README.md

 This Python script is designed to analyze the diffusion of information in social networks using network analysis techniques and the Independent Cascade Model.
 Below is a detailed breakdown of each section in the script:

+This script provides a comprehensive analysis of information diffusion in social networks and can be customized and extended as needed for specific research or analysis purposes.

 ## 1. Importing Libraries
 - The script starts by importing necessary libraries such as NetworkX for network analysis, Pandas for data manipulation, Matplotlib for data visualization, and ndlib for implementing the Independent Cascade Model.